LinkedIn About Section 2026: Character Limit, Preview Lines & Examples

 - Authority: How qualified you appear in your expertise area

 Most visitors only see the first 3-4 lines.
-According to Jobscan's analysis, those first 265-275 characters determine whether someone clicks "see more" or bounces.
+According to Jobscan's analysis, those first 265-275 characters on desktop determine whether someone clicks "see more" or bounces.

 How to Structure Your LinkedIn About Section